KOI-FISHH/KOI-FISHH/README.md

 - i might come off as mean/blunt as sometimes
 - i do not like random ppl cuddling/booping/kissing me. [i do not have tt/td its just annoying]
 - i do not like small talk.
-- im only talkative to friends
+- i suck at socialzing lmao
 - i swear alot
 - **do not copy or take inspo of my skins**
 - i will hide you if i think your weird lmao